Remote work income: managing USD earnings in an NPR reality

 What it gets you:

-• The option to receive in USD and hold in USD before deciding when to convert.
-Useful if you have a known upcoming USD expense (foreign software licences, an overseas trip, tuition).
+- The option to receive in USD and hold in USD before deciding when to convert.
+Useful when you have a known upcoming USD expense like foreign software licences, an overseas trip, or tuition.

-• Often a slightly better TT rate when you do convert internally vs. taking the conversion on inward credit.
+- Often a slightly better TT rate when you convert internally compared to taking the conversion on inward credit.

 What it doesn't change:

-• You can't avoid declaration; the income is still on your annual return regardless of which currency it sat in.
+- You can't skip declaration.
+The income still appears on your annual return regardless of which currency it sat in.

 The conversion question: when (not whether) to flip USD to NPR